ryicoh/hasura-perf/README.md

-This is too a heavy query.
+This query is a simple use case, but too a heavy.(cost=1886261)

 ```
 x-hasura-role: user